Home Warranty Pool Coverage: What Equipment Is Covered & Add-On Costs

 Does a standard home warranty plan cover pool equipment?

 No. Pool and spa equipment is almost never included in a standard home warranty plan.
-You must specifically add a pool and spa add-on to your policy, which typically costs $80–$240 per year depending on the provider.
-Without this add-on, any pool equipment failures — including pump, heater, or filter breakdowns — will be your full financial responsibility.
+You must specifically add a pool and spa add-on to your policy, which typically costs $60 to $300 per year depending on the provider.
+Without this add-on, any pool equipment failures, including pump, heater, or filter breakdowns, will be your full financial responsibility.

 What pool equipment is most commonly covered by home warranties?

-The most commonly covered pool components are the pool pump motor, circulation pump, pool sweep motor and pump, gas or electric heater, filter system, and above-ground plumbing and wiring.
-Coverage is generally limited to items that fail from normal wear and tear, and components must be accessible — underground pipes and buried wiring are usually excluded.
+The most commonly covered components are the pool pump motor, circulation pump, pool sweep motor and pump, gas or electric heater, filter system, and above-ground plumbing and wiring.
+Coverage is generally limited to items that fail from normal wear and tear, and parts must be accessible.
+Underground pipes, buried wiring, and heat pump pool heaters are usually excluded.

 Does a home warranty cover saltwater pool equipment?

 Most major home warranty providers do not cover saltwater pool systems.
-Companies like American Home Shield, Choice Home Warranty, and 2-10 Home Buyers Warranty specifically exclude saltwater generators and related components.
-Liberty Home Guard is one of the few companies that offers a separate saltwater pool add-on, though its coverage cap is $500 — significantly lower than freshwater pool plans.
+Companies like American Home Shield, 2-10 Home Buyers Warranty, and Choice Home Warranty specifically exclude saltwater generators and related components.
+Liberty Home Guard is one of the few companies that offers a separate saltwater pool add-on, though its coverage cap is $500, significantly lower than freshwater pool plans.

 How much does it cost to add pool coverage to a home warranty?

-Pool and spa add-on coverage typically costs between $80 and $240 per year, depending on the provider.
-American Home Shield and Choice Home Warranty offer the most coverage value with $3,000 per term caps at a relatively low add-on cost, while Liberty Home Guard charges about $240 per year for only $500 in coverage.
-You'll also pay a service call fee of $60–$150 each time you file a claim.
+Pool and spa add-on coverage typically costs $60 to $300 per year in 2026, depending on the provider.
+American Home Shield states its add-ons add $5 to $25 per month, while Liberty Home Guard charges about $240 per year for $500 in saltwater coverage.
+You will also pay a service call fee of $75 to $150 each time you file a claim.

 What maintenance do I need to perform to keep my pool warranty valid?

 Home warranty providers require proof of regular, proper maintenance to honor pool-related claims.
-This typically includes maintaining correct water chemistry (pH, chlorine, alkalinity), cleaning and replacing filters on schedule, having the pump and heater serviced professionally at least annually, and properly winterizing your pool if applicable.
+This typically includes maintaining correct water chemistry, cleaning and replacing filters on schedule, having the pump and heater serviced professionally at least annually, and properly winterizing your pool if applicable.
 Keep all receipts and service records, as providers may request documentation before approving a claim.

 Compare Home Warranty Options in Ohio